FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 For example, in a controller cluster setup with 4 controllers every controller will establish a connection to the remote server.

-In a controller based setup IoT data in forwarded to the remote IoT server via the active controller only.
-In case of a failover the AP communication will also failover to the backup controller IoT interface connection.
-This is especially important for southbound/downstream  connection management in the respective IoT server.

 > **_Note:_**
 > In an ArubaOS controller setup the number of server connections equals the number of controllers.
+>
 > In an Aruba Instant setup the number of server connections equals the number of APs.

+In a controller based setup IoT data is forwarded to/from the remote IoT server via the APs active controller only.
+In case of a failover the IoT communication will also failover to the backup controller's IoT interface connection.

+> **_Note_**
+> Redundant controller based setups requires proper connection management on the IoT server side for southbound/downstream communication to continue to work in case of a failover.
+> For details please refer to the [Aruba IoT Interface Guide](#aruba-iot-interface-guide).

 ## Aruba IoT interface - data forwarding types